polotno-project/polotno-site/docs/templates-library.md

 ### (7 and 8) Displaying templates on side panel

 As soon as you have backend API to get list of templates, you can use [Side Panel Customization](/docs/side-panel) to display that list on the page.
+In the demo we will use `<ImagesGrid />` component and `useInfiniteAPI` hook ([Docs for them](/docs/side-panel-utils)).
+You don't have to use them in your app.
+You can make your own implementation.
+But these modules may save you a lot of time, because they are designed for such use cases.
+Polotno uses them internally for default side panels.

 The side panel may look like this: